|About me||Résumé||Academic||Software||Semi-useful information||Quotations||Writing||Organizations|

 -- Scott Rosenberg

-I'm a Senior Member of Technical Staff at Heroku, where I write Erlang for the HTTP Routing Infrastructure team.
+I'm on sabbatical from the technology industry, possibly forever.
+Most recently, I worked as a Senior Member of Technical Staff at Heroku, where I wrote Erlang for the HTTP Routing Infrastructure team.
 Before that, I was a Principal Software Engineer at AlephCloud, where I wrote Haskell all day long.
 Until November 2013, I was a research software engineer at Mozilla, where I worked on implementing the Rust programming language.

 I graduated from the University of California, Berkeley with a master's degree in computer science in 2004, and I graduated from Wellesley College with a bachelor's degree in computer science (minoring in mathematics) in 2001.
 From 2007-2011 I was working on a Ph.D in computer science at Portland State University, until I was pushed out of the department for protesting sexual harassment.
 I support the Ada Initiative in their efforts to make these kinds of incidents unheard-of.